Information Technology Policies

 4. Limitation of Liability and Indemnification

-Each user hereby agrees to indemnify and hold Bowdoin College harmless from and against any and all claims, demands, liabilities, costs, and expenses, including attorneys’ fees, arising out of or resulting from any violation by the user of the terms of this IT Use Policy.
+Each user hereby agrees to indemnify and hold Bowdoin College harmless from and against any and all claims, demands, liabilities, costs, and expenses, including attorneys’ fees, arising out of or resulting from any violation by the user of the terms of this Technology Use Policy.

 5. Related Policies